W. J. M. Starkie: Resident commissioner of education

 He was appointed Resident Commissioner of National Education for Ireland in February 1899 and showed the vigour and freedom from convention unusual in holders of official positions.
 He set out to reform the existing educational system and his opponents had reason to dread the vigour of his onslaught.
 He started with abolishing the 'Results' system in which the amount of a teacher's salary depended on the results of the annual oral examinations of their pupils.
 This tended to produce a very mechanical form of teaching aimed mainly at satisfying the Inspector.
 A child could pass a Reading Test and not understand a word of it.
 With the payment of a regular salary matters improved.
 In 1904 he began a campaign to amalgamate small schools, but here he ran afoul of the Catholic Bishops and clergy.
 Catholic Canon law delegated the moral supervision of each child to his parish priest.
 In addition some clerics opposed the amalgamation of boys and girls schools as being morally dangerous.
 In the end the Catholic authorities prevailed.

 He was responsible for making Shakespeare familiar to the boys and girls in the National schools throughout Ireland, and he also introduced Irish History into the National School's primary curriculum.
 Up until then the authorities forbade lessons in Irish History or even Geography to prevent any chance of nurturing independence in the classroom.
 When authorising the distribution of the pro-establishment Irish history text by Patrick Weston Joyce, Starkie stated, "There can be little doubt that the Board were guilty of narrow pedantry in neglecting as worthless the whole previous spiritual life of the pupil and the multitude of associations, imaginations, and sentiments that formed the contents of his consciousness."
 However, after the Easter Rising of 1916, he withdrew Joyce's text from the classrooms declaring the teaching of Irish history too dangerous a subject for the National schools.
 Some even claimed that by carrying recently sanctioned textbooks home children were actually corrupting their parents with nationalism.

 He died at Cushendun on 21 July 1920 from diabetes, one year before the discovery of insulin.
-He is buried with his wife, May Caroline (13 July 1871 – 20 February 1961) at Glasnevin Cemetery in Dublin.
 His son was the scholar Walter Starkie, known for his books on his travels with the Gypsies and as a Spanish translator.
 His eldest daughter was Enid Starkie, who was known for her biographies of French poets.